TonnyL/Awesome_APIs/Global.md

 + [Pinboard](https://pinboard.in/api) - The Pinboard API is a way to interact programatically with your bookmarks, notes and other Pinboard data.
 + [Pocket](https://getpocket.com/developer/) - Bring the power of save for later to your users and applications by integrating the Pocket API.

+#### Booksharing
++ [Bookshare](http://developer.bookshare.org/) - The Bookshare API allows our partners to enable their customers with qualified print disabilities to search,browse and download books and periodicals.

 #### Business
 + [Airtable](https://airtable.com/api) - The Airtable Standard API allows you to create, read, update, and destroy records.
 + [Buffer](https://buffer.com/developers/api) - The Buffer API provides access to user's pending and sent updates, social media profiles, scheduled times and more.
 + [Concur Labs](https://developer.concur.com/api-reference/) - Access to Concur's RESTful API.
 + [Envoy](https://developers.envoy.com/) - Access to Envoy's API.
 + [JotForm](http://api.jotform.com/docs/) - The JotForm API makes it possible to connect to your form data without using the JotForm web site.
 + [MailChimp](https://developer.mailchimp.com/) - Access to MailChimp's API.
 + [Pruvan](https://pruvan.com/resources/pruvan-api/) - Access to Pruvan's API.
 + [Quip](https://quip.com/api/) - The Quip REST API enables you to automate processes and integrate Quip with other products you or your company uses.
 + [Salesforce](https://developer.salesforce.com/page/Salesforce_APIs) - Access to Salesforce's API.
++ [Square](https://connect.squareup.com/) - Square offers easy credit card processing and complete solutions for every type of business.
 + [Wolfram Data Drop](https://www.wolfram.com/datadrop/quick-reference/web-api/) - Access to Wolfram Data Drop's RESTful API.

 #### Calendar